ferrin22/Snap--Disable-Tool/README.md

 # Snap--Disable-Tool

+EDIT 12/04/2015: Try it out - grab a motion block, right click, select 'disable' and see what happens.

 Description of project idea:
 This project will add an "inline comment" functionality to the SNAP! programming language source code through the addition of a 'Disable' button.
 If the user clicks "disable" the block will turn grey or black and will be skipped when they run the code.
 Michael and I thought this was a crucial and important feature that would help students using Snap!, especially since this is possible in professional coding languages.